 Ukiyo-e pictures, pictures of the “floating world” are famous among everyone interested in art history.
 Everyone knows Hokusai’s The Great Wave of Kanagawa.
 Ukiyo-e also became very popular among artists from the second half of the 19th century.
 With their colors, clear lines, and composition, they influenced artists such as Edouard Manet, Henri Toulouse-Lautrec, Vincent van Gogh, and Impressionists.

-But there is one type of “ukiyo-e” that isn’t presented so often as “36 Views of Mount Fuji“.
-It’s the type that Western visitors to Japan of the late nineteenth century were very surprised when they’ve discovered it.
-The type that was characterized by seemingly relaxed attitude to nakedness and sexuality.
+However, there is one type of ukiyo-e that isn’t presented as often as 36 Views of Mount Fuji.
+It’s the type that surprised Western visitors to Japan of the late 19th century when they discovered it.
+The type that was characterized by a seemingly relaxed attitude to nakedness and sexuality.